karpathy/llama2.c/README.md

 OMP_NUM_THREADS=4 ./run out/model.bin
 ```

 Depending on your system resources you may want to tweak these hyperparameters and use more threads.
 But more is not always better, usually this is a bit U shaped.
+In particular, if your CPU has SMT (multithreading), try setting the number of threads to the number of physical cores rather than logical cores.
+The performance difference can be large due to cache thrashing and communication overhead.
+The PyTorch documentation [CPU specific optimizations
+](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html#cpu-specific-optimizations) has some good information that applies here too.

 ## platforms